jgerchen/polyploid_variant_calling/README.md

 This pipeline takes raw, paired-end Illumina reads of genomic datasets from plant populations with variable ploidy, aligns them against a (diploid) reference genome using BWA and does variant calling and filtering of results using GATK4.
 This variant calling workflow is similar to the [Fastq-to-vcf pipeline](https://github.com/vlkofly/Fastq-to-vcf) by Jakub Vlcek, however it implements a number of changes including:
 * [GATK4](https://www.broadinstitute.org/news/broad-institute-releases-open-source-gatk4-software-genome-analysis-optimized-speed-and) instead of GATK3
 * use of [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow system instead of a collection of Python/Bash scripts
-* optional alternative filtering pipeline using bcftools instead of GATK
+* alternative filtering pipeline using bcftools instead of GATK

 In the following part I will describe how to set up, configure and run the workflow on HPC computing clusters, both in general and specifically for users of the czech national computing infrastructure [MetaCentrum](https://metavo.metacentrum.cz/).